 We can pick and choose our scientific surveys.
 Perhaps, a more simplistic approach might clarify the issues.

 Chemical fertilisers, pesticides, fungicides and herbicides are all designed to address and eliminate problems in the vineyard in the interest of efficient production.
 The majority of these –cides will carry varying levels of toxicity.
 In certain environments, mass spraying has led to high local incidences of cancers.
-Any solution that kills or incapacitates one thing will inevitably impact on the microbial life of the soil and may run off into the water supply.
-Walk in any chemically-treated vineyard and you will feel that you are in a dead zone, a place damaged soils, and absence of insect and bird life.
+Any solution that kills or incapacitates one thing will inevitably impact on the microbial life of the soil, and may run off into the water supply.
+Walk through any chemically-treated vineyard and you will feel that you are in a dead zone, a place of damaged soils with an absence of insect and bird life.

 This is not just a local vineyard problem.
 Chemical spraying results in environmental degradation, the destruction of biodiversity.
 Vineyards become monocultures; grapes to be grown at all costs.